o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 - https://o1-labs.github.io/proof-systems/kimchi/foreign_field_add.html
 - https://o1-labs.github.io/proof-systems/kimchi/foreign_field_mul.html

+However, merely reusing these will most likely be quite suboptimal due to the high data passing overhead, which we can avoid by exploiting wider rows.

 Regarding ECC, o1js also contains an implementation that is part of ECDSA library.
 It is unclear though whether this can be useful in the kimchi context, as this library is written in o1js/typescript --- probably it can be used as an inspiration.
 - https://github.com/o1-labs/o1js/blob/main/src/lib/gadgets/elliptic-curve.ts#L99